Neuro Gum Side Effects: What You Need to Know Before You Chew

 A Cleaner Approach That Avoids Common Neuro Gum Side Effects

-The gaps in Neuro Gum's formula aren't unique to that product.
-Most caffeine-based nootropics hit the same wall: tolerance builds, effects fade, and the inactive ingredients don't get the same scrutiny as the active ones.
+The gaps in Neuro Gum's formula aren't unique to that product, and a broader look at caffeine gum and pouch options shows the same patterns repeating across competing brands.
+Most caffeine-based nootropics, including caffeinated mints for focus, hit the same wall: tolerance builds, effects fade, and the inactive ingredients don't get the same scrutiny as the active ones.

 Roon was designed around these specific problems.
-It's a zero-nicotine sublingual pouch (not a gum) that pairs 40mg of caffeine with L-theanine, theacrine, and methylliberine.
+It's a zero-nicotine sublingual pouch (not a gum) that pairs 80mg of caffeine with L-theanine, theacrine, and methylliberine.

 Here's why that combination matters: